Find Affordable College Courses

 10 Yearly Graduations

 University of Kansas is the 3rd most popular school in the nation for students seeking a doctor's degree in behavioral science.
-Roughly 26,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
-During the 2020-2021 academic year, 10 people received their doctor's degree in behavioral science from KU.
+The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in behavioral science from KU.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 100% were women.

 #4